 namespace global type SomeType() = member this.SomeMember = 0

 You can also use global to reference the top-level .NET namespace, for example, to resolve name conflicts with other namespaces.

-F# 4.1 introduces the notion of namespaces which allow for all contained code to be mutually recursive.
+Namespaces can also be declared as recursive to allow for all contained code to be mutually recursive.
 This is done via

 namespace rec.
 Use of

 namespace rec can alleviate some pains in not being able to write mutually referential code between types and modules.
 The following is an example of this:

 namespace rec MutualReferences type Orientation = Up | Down type PeelState = Peeled | Unpeeled // This exception depends on the type below. exception DontSqueezeTheBananaException of Banana type BananaPeel() = class end type Banana(orientation : Orientation) = member val IsPeeled = false with get, set member val Orientation = orientation with get, set member val Sides: PeelState list = [ Unpeeled; Unpeeled; Unpeeled; Unpeeled] with get, set member self.Peel() = BananaHelpers.peel self // Note the dependency on the BananaHelpers module. member self.SqueezeJuiceOut() = raise (DontSqueezeTheBananaException self) // This member depends on the exception above. module BananaHelpers = let peel (b: Banana) = let flip (banana: Banana) = match banana.Orientation with | Up -> banana.Orientation <- Down banana | Down -> banana let peelSides (banana: Banana) = banana.Sides |> List.map (function | Unpeeled -> Peeled | Peeled -> Peeled) match b.Orientation with | Up -> b |> flip |> peelSides | Down -> b |> peelSides